nickysaini/Ansible/README.md

-# Ansible Scripts for Azure Resorces provisioning and Configuration Managemant.
+# Ansible Scripts for Azure Resources provisioning and Configuration Managemant.